arangodb/docs/3.7/security-encryption.md

 that is very suitable for multi-processor environments.
 This means that your data is safe, but your database is still fast, even under load.

-Most modern CPU's have builtin support for hardware AES encryption, which makes it even faster.

 The encryption feature is supported by all ArangoDB deployment modes.

 ## Limitations